In three seasons, Transformers Prime proved itself to be one of the darkest incarnations of Transformers.

 - Worse is his ability to make himself out of bits of rock.
 Destroy one of his rock forms, he'll make many copies and control them all, then beat the ever-loving crap out of you.

 - He's also inconsiderate of the humans living in his immediate vicinity.
-He thinks we're all parasites, and it's not going to be hard to exterminate us...
+He thinks we're all parasites, and it's not going to be hard for him to exterminate us...

 - According to what the characters said, all the devastation Unicron caused in the three-parter was considered his morning stretch.
 One can only imagine what kind of chaos he would cause if he was fully awake at the time.